greenhouse-SEP04/.github/README.md

 This organization exemplifies a full-stack IoT system with integrated DevOps workflows, demonstrating how embedded systems, cloud infrastructure, machine learning, and web interfaces work together in a modern, scalable, and maintainable architecture.
 Each repository is designed for modularity, testability, and reproducibility, ensuring a reliable foundation for both development and evaluation.

 ---

-If you'd like, I can prepare a more concise or detailed version tailored for specific examiners or presentation needs.